luisegarduno/luisegarduno/README.md

 ### Hey there! 👋

-Hi, I'm [Luis](https://luisegarduno.github.io), a passionate developer interested in A.I., optimization algorithms, security, & both iOS and full-stack Development.
+Hi, I'm [Luis](https://luisegarduno.github.io), a passionate developer interested in A.I., optimization algorithms, security, & both iOS and full-stack development.
 - 🏫 Graduate of SMU.
      - 📜 B.S. in Computer Science
      - 📜 B.S. in Data Science